tkmharris/tkmharris.github.io/wishlist.md

 * **K-Punk: The Collected and Unpublished Writings of Mark Fisher**, Mark Fisher.
 * **Leaving the Planet by Space Elevator**, Phillip Ragan & Bradley Edwards.
 * **Leonhard Euler: Mathematical Genius in the Enlightenment**, Ronald S. Calinger.
+* **A Libertarian Walks Into a Bear: The Utopian Plot to Liberate an American Town (And Some Bears)**, Matthew Hongoltz-Hetling.
 * **Lint**, Steve Aylett.
 * **The Longest Journey**, E. M. Forster.
 * **The Love Affairs of Nathaniel P.**, Adelle Waldman.